OSGConnect/connectbook/start/software/singularity-containers.md

 process goes like this:

 1. Create your own custom container image using **Docker** and push it to Docker Hub.
-2. Add your Docker image to the OS Pool image repository.
+2. Add your Docker image to the Open Science Pool image repository.
 3. Use the container image in jobs.

 We will expand on each of these steps below.